RavensbourneWebMedia/Interactive-Narratives/sessions/17/readme.md

 Make sure all your project files are backed up on **GitHub** (use Google Drive for files larger than 50MB).

 **You will be marked on these parts of your deliverables in particular:**
-* Research pack (The underpinning of your Narrative, character and Peer-learning mini-lessons)
+* Research pack (The research which led to your board game and phaser production.
+For example, references to other boardgames, online games, evidence of user testing, secondary research, what did you learn, analyse, and how did it influence your final productions)
+* Media assets (Graphics, layouts, typography, symbols, icons)
 * Blog-posts
 * Presentation
-* Meta-narrative outline (Plot, narrative, context, genre, character)
+* Board game production
-* Your Twine production
+* Your Phaser production
 * 500 word reflective report

 Add all **links** to your [hand-in package](#hand-in-package).

 ### Hand-in package

-Create a `WEB14205-Name-Surname.md` MarkDown document (where `Name` is your own name and `Surname` is your own surname, like `WEB14205-Tor-MNJamo.md`).
+Create a `WEB14205-Name-Surname.md` MarkDown document (where `Name` is your own name and `Surname` is your own surname, like `WEB14205-Tor-Njamo.md`).

 > You can edit MarkDown documents with the [Mou app](http://25.io/mou/) on OSX, the [MarkdownPad app](http://markdownpad.com/) on Windows, or online with [Dillinger](http://dillinger.io/) (all free).